 Research

-statistical relational AI.
-I have also worked on desktop activity
+and learning statistical relational models.
+I have also worked on

 Learning for Efficient Inference